weepower/wee/README.md

 * **Validation** for CSS and JavaScript against quality and formatting rules
 * **Legacy compiling** to concatenate media queries and convert rem units

-Structure baseline of markup, icons, and supporting files to serve as a front-end roadmap
+Structure baseline of markup, icons, and supporting files to serve as a front-end blueprint

 ## Quick Start